 - Strengthened company culture: If you have employees who do not believe in your mission, vision, or core values, it may help your company culture for those employees to move on.

-- Increased opportunities: When employees leave, it creates opportunity for both the organization and current workers.
+- Increased opportunities: Employees leaving creates opportunities for the organization and current workers.
 It may enable a high-performing employee to move into a role with greater responsibility.
-Additionally, it can allow the company to avoid complacency and group think by bringing in fresh perspectives and ideas from new employees with diverse backgrounds and experiences.
+Additionally, it can allow the company to avoid complacency and group thinking by bringing in fresh perspectives and ideas from new employees with diverse backgrounds and experiences.

-- Exposure of problems: When a high-performing employee leaves, many companies learn that the employee may have been covering for issues that need to be fixed—bad systems, nonexistent processes, or underperforming coworkers, to name a few.
+- Exposes hidden problems: When a high-performing employee leaves, many companies learn that the employee may have been covering for issues that need fixing—lack of people management skills, inadequate systems, nonexistent processes, or underperforming co-workers, to name a few.
 Being alerted to these issues now may prevent bigger problems later.

-Understanding your workforce lifecycle is essential for maintaining a successful business, and employee turnover rate is a key calculation.
-Determining the frequency of turnover and understanding why it is happening will help your business make the adjustments necessary to retain your valuable employees, keep customers happy and employee morale high, and save on employee replacement costs.
+Understanding your workforce lifecycle and taking steps to keep them engaged in the workplace is essential for maintaining a successful business.
+In addition, determining the frequency of turnover and understanding why it is happening will help your business make the adjustments necessary to retain your valuable employees, keep customers happy and employee morale high, and save on employee replacement costs.